How to choose the right personal alarm for seniors: A comprehensive guide

 It’s estimated that 97% of people want to grow old in their own homes.
 However, as we age we’re likely to become less steady on our feet, and a little more forgetful – which can increase the potential for accidents.
 For an older person living alone, an accident can quickly become a serious emergency if they’re unable to get help quickly, which is why personal alarm systems are becoming a key part of elderly living, and helping more people stay out of residential care.

-For elderly people living with certain medical conditions, an alarm can connect them to a rapid response team should they need specialist medical attention too.
+For elderly people living with certain medical conditions, an alarm can connect them to a rapid response team should they need specialist medical attention too – this can be critical for those at risk of falls, stroke, seizures, or those living with heart problems.

 For example, take a long-term medical condition like diabetes.
 While it can easily be managed day to day, a personal alarm adds an additional layer of support if an older person forgets to check their blood glucose, and starts to experience dangerous symptoms such as blurred vision, confusion or fatigue.